segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-audiences/index.md

 7. On the Destination **Settings** tab, name your destination and authenticate with LinkedIn using OAuth.

-8. Once authenticated, input your LinkedIn Ad Account Id from your [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"} account.
+8. Once authenticated, input your LinkedIn Ad Account ID from your [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager){:target="_blank"} account.
 Toggle “Enable Destination” on and click  **Save Changes**.

 9. Navigate to the **Mappings** tab, click **New Mapping**, and select **Sync To LinkedIn DMP Segment**.